zhullyb/monyhar/monyhar/android_webview/docs/software_draw_deprecated.md

 ## How to avoid software draws

 [Hardware acceleration](https://developer.android.com/guide/topics/graphics/hardware-accel)
-is enabled by default for all Android versions that supports Chromium WebView.
+is enabled by default for all Android versions that supports Monyhar WebView.
 However apps should avoid accidentally disabling hardware acceleration for WebView.